anoobbacker/ashci-automation-samples/bicep-arc-vm/README.md

     ```bash
     chmod +x workflow-identity-setup.sh
     ```
-6. Ensure that you've permissions to create Azure AD Application and assign the application "Contributor" permissions to the resource group.
-If not, ask this script to be executed by  your administrator.
-7. Execute the script `workflow-identity-setup.sh` to show you the value you need to create as GitHub secrets.
+6. Execute the script `workflow-identity-setup.sh` to show you the value you need to create as GitHub secrets.
     ```bash
     ...
     AZURE_CLIENT_ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx